 The YCPG program is being independently evaluated by the Crime Statistics Agency to contribute to the evidence base around youth crime prevention.
-An interim evaluation report has been delivered and focuses on findings about the implementation of projects funded under the program.
+A mid-term evaluation report has been delivered and focuses on progress towards program outcomes.

 Additional resources about the program and youth crime prevention can be found below:

 - Working with young people

 - Evidence-based interventions and building an evidence base